 British newspaper says letters link oil deal to Lockerbie bomber’s release from prison.

-David Miliband, Britain’s foreign secretary, said on Wednesday that Britain had told Libya it did not want al-Megrahi to die in jail but insisted his government had not pressured Scottish officials.
+But David Miliband, Britain’s foreign secretary, said on Wednesday that while the UK did not want al-Megrahi to die in jail, there was no deal with Libya over his release.

 “The allegation that is being made … is that somehow we pressured the Scottish government into making a decision one way or another,” he said, adding: “There was no pressure from the British government on the Scots.”